EricaWei053/lshwe-semantic-embedding/README.md

 classifier.py: this file does analysis for two representatin embeddings we compared, including distance caclulation, PCA visuallization and classification.

 ## How to run:
 You need to run colab first to get lshwe and w2v embeddings.
+(Note it's possible to run it as a jupyter notebook but you may need to install reqiured packages. )

 Put those embedding files into ./genreated_embeds to run next step.

 Then run
 ```
 python classifier.py